-Jonathan Siegrist (AKA J-Star): "In the business of grabbing rock, our fingers can never be too strong. "
+Jonathan Siegrist: "In the business of grabbing rock, our fingers can never be too strong. "

 Fingerboards are awesome training tools that when mounted in your home, take very little time to get an extremely productive workout.
-The workouts are short but intense, and are pretty much like running wind-sprints or power lifting for your fingers.
-Many extremely strong and famous climbers like Tommy Caldwell, Jonathan Siegrist, Sonnie Trotter, and Daniel Woods have used hangboards extensively at some point during their training cycle.
-Sonnie Trotter, over a winter working a full time construction job once trained nearly exclusively on hangboards, rarely visiting a climbing gym while preparing for his ascent of Necessary Evil (5.14c) in the Virgin River Gorge.
+The workouts are short but intense and are pretty much like running wind-sprints or powerlifting for your fingers.
+Many incredibly strong and famous climbers like Tommy Caldwell, Jonathan Siegrist, Sonnie Trotter, and Daniel Woods have used hangboards extensively at some point during their training cycle.
+Sonnie Trotter, over a winter working a full-time construction job once trained almost exclusively on hangboards, rarely visiting a climbing gym while preparing for his ascent of Necessary Evil (5.14c) in the Virgin River Gorge.
 He claims there was no doubt in his mind that this is what helped propel him to the next level.

-Adding resistance like power lifting will only add more power, but you do need to be extra careful not to injure yourself.
+Adding resistance like powerlifting will only add more power, but you do need to be extra careful not to injure yourself.
 After starting off by working both hands at the same time, and effectively being able to hang off of all, or nearly all of the holds on your board, add a little weight (10-15 lbs. to start) while hanging on your board's larger grips.
-As you continue to progress, consider doing more one armed hangs or one arm with a little assistance with your second hand lightly hanging onto a near by sling or large hold.
-All of these methods will continue to quickly and effectively build finger strength.
-It's a good idea to do some weighted sessions with two hands before committing to one armed hangs on smaller holds because it will surprise you how much more difficult this is.
+As you continue to progress, consider doing more one-armed hangs or one arm with a little assistance with your second hand lightly hanging onto a nearby sling or large hold.
+All of these methods will continue to quickly build finger strength.
+It's a good idea to do some weighted sessions with two hands before committing to one-armed hangs on smaller holds because it will surprise you how much more difficult this is.

 Read up on Training